ProducerDev/producer/README.md

 await db.put(beyonceDoc);
 ```

-## Why choose Fireproof
+## Why choose Lucix

-Compared to other embedded databases, Fireproof:
+Compared to other embedded databases, Lucix:

 - Is network aware, encrypted, and multi-writer safe
 - Is designed for real-time collaboration with CRDTs
 - Offers cryptographic causal integrity for all operations
 - Is built for the web, with a small package size and no wasm

 Deliver interactive experiences without waiting on the backend.
-Fireproof runs in any cloud, browser, or edge environment, so your application can access data anywhere.
+Lucix runs in any cloud, browser, or edge environment, so your application can access data anywhere.

 ## Use cases

-Fireproof is especially useful for:
+Lucix is especially useful for:

 - AI-generated apps and rapid prototypes
 - Collaborative editing